luphysics/PyMODA/docs/developer-guide.md

 This guide is aimed at developers wishing to modify or contribute to the program, and is designed to be accessible to programmers with basic to intermediate knowledge of Python.

+> :warning: On macOS and Linux, `python` should be replaced with the appropriate command - usually `python3` - in all commands below.

 ## Additional requirements
-To develop the program, you may need additional tools:
+To develop the program, you may need to install additional tools:
 - Git is used to download the code, save and upload your changes.
 - Qt Designer is used to edit the layout files.

 ## Downloading the code
 If you are not registered as a collaborator, you should [fork the repository](https://help.github.com/en/articles/fork-a-repo).
 You can then clone your fork to download the code.

 To start running the code, see [preparing to run](../README.md#preparing-to-run).

+## Git hooks

+Git hooks are used to automatically add the table of contents to markdown files when they are modified.

+Ensure that `pre-commit` is installed by running `pre-commit --version`; if it is not, install it with `pip install pre-commit` (may require an administrator terminal or `sudo`).
+Then run `pre-commit install` in the `PyMODA` folder.

 ## Command-line arguments